Sasuke (TV series): Format

 An initial group of competitors are recruited to compete, originally consisting of competitor who excelled on Kinniku Banzuke such as Katsumi Yamada, Tomohiro Tatsukawa and Akira Omori, and in later seasons by reinviting competitors who have done well on Sasuke, and occasionally its international adaptations.

 The remaining spots are filled by applications who could submit videos, originally via VHS, and later via DVD and the internet.
 Shortlisted applicants are interviewed with a group selected based on a combination of physical skills, personality and passion.
 In some seasons, the remainder is then filled by having hopefuls compete in preliminary trial rounds.
 These can vary from Sasuke courses, to Boot camp style tasks, to a marathon, or a combination of the above.

 Course structure

 Sasuke consists of four stages of increasing difficulty; competitors must complete each stage to advance to the next.
 Each competition is taped one to nine weeks prior to broadcast, where it is edited down to show only a handful of runs that are deemed either interesting, or featured a notable competitor.
 In the 36th and 37th competitions, only the 1st through 3rd stages were recorded in advance, with the Final Stage broadcasting live from Yokohama Red Brick Warehouse.

 The object is to hit the buzzer at the end of each course before the allotted time expires.
 If a competitor goes out of bounds, runs out of time or comes into contact with the water in any of the pits below the course, they are eliminated from the competition.

-First stage

-The First Stage primarily tests one's general athletic abilities, with a focus on balance, agility, and speed.
-On average, approximately 81% of competitors are eliminated on the 1st Stage.
-However, in the 4th competition, a record 37 of the original 100 competitors made it past the First Stage.
-After each full course completion, the First Stage was thoroughly redesigned to be much more difficult and prevent large numbers of people from moving on.
-In the 19th competition, only two competitors cleared the First Stage (neither of the two being Sasuke All-Stars), a record in Sasuke history.

-While obstacles change from season to season, the course always general features the following structure, both on Sasuke and abroad: